Jeremy Peña: 2025

 On January 9, 2025, the Astros signed Peña to a $4.1 million contract for the season, avoiding arbitration.
 From April 8–23, he established a new career-high 14-game hitting streak, and hit safely in 23 of 24 games including the streak.
 Peña collected four hits on May 14 versus the Kansas City Royals, including a single in the eighth inning that drove home the go-ahead run to secure a 4–3 Astros win.
 Peña tripled in two runs for his 500th career hit on May 22 at Daikin Park versus George Kirby, starting pitcher for the Mariners.
 After sustaining a rib fracture as the result of a hit by pitch on June 27, the Astros placed Peña on the 10-day IL.
 On July 6, Peña was announced as a reserve infielder for the American League at the MLB All-Star Game, his first career selection.
+He did not play in the All-Star game due to his rib injury and missed the month of July.
+He was activated from the injured list on August 1.
+On September 20, Peña connected for his first career grand slam, off Carlos Vargas of the Seattle Mariners.
+In total, Peña appeared in 125 games for the Astros and batted .304 with 17 home runs and 62 RBI.
+Peña was named the Astros' nominee for the Heart & Hustle Award for the second consecutive season.

+2026

+Peña did not play on Opening Day for the Astros in 2026 due to a broken finger and instead made his season debut on March 27.
+He was placed on the injured list with a hamstring strain on April 13, 2026.
+He rehabbed with the Double-A Corpus Christi Hooks but missed time after an on-field collision that resulted in a sore neck.
+He was activated from the injured list and returned to the Astros on May 18.
+On July 20, he hit a go-ahead grand slam against the Miami Marlins, and homered in three of his next five games.
+On July 26, Peña was recognized as AL Player of the Week for the first time in his career.
+During that span, he recorded three successive three-hit games while continuing an eight-game hitting streak as the Astros won of five of six contests.
+He hit .500 (13-for-26) with five home runs and eight RBI.